Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 ## Obtain hardware

 You may already have everything you need, but let's make sure.
+(All you need for this tutorial is the minimum requirements.
+We'll cover more optimized setups later.)

 ### Computer

 Most computers made after 2010 can be used for farming, as long as they have a 64-bit CPU.
 Windows, Linux, and Mac OS are supported.
 This entire guide was created from a Windows laptop.

 _Farming_ does not require a fast computer.
-The minimum spec is a Raspberry Pi4 with 4 GiB of RAM for a CLI farm, or 8 GiB for a GUI farm.
+The minimum spec is a Raspberry Pi4 with 4 GB of RAM for a CLI farm, or 8 GB for a GUI farm.
 (This guide will show you how to set up a GUI farm.)
 Many farmers choose a Pi because it consumes very little electricity.

 _Plotting_, on the other hand, is resource-intensive.
 Luckily, once a plot has been created, it can be farmed for many years.
 A Pi _can_ be used for plotting, but it will be quite slow.
 As will a laptop.
 Long-term, these are not great options.